 What if I hired someone who can do everything on their own?

 Even though most superstar candidates are self-starters, they still need a strong onboarding process to help them become comfortable with their new role, and the people they will interact with.

 If you need some more convincing, here are some new hire facts.
-1 in 25 (4%) of new hires leave after the first day and 17% left after the first three months.
+17% of new hires leave after the first three months and up to 20% of all turnover happens in the first 45 days.
 And that’s for all jobs!
 If you employ hourly employees that rate is even higher.
 Hourly employee turnover rates are close to 50% and losing an hourly employee could cost you $5,000 on average!

 How to Win at the Onboarding Process

 The first 90 days can be critical to a new team member’s success and their desire to continue with the company.
 This is an important time for new hires to learn about the company, the people that they will be working with, and their roles and responsibilities so they can become that star employee.

 To do this, many companies set up a 90-day onboarding plan for new hires.
 This is usually a checklist that includes milestones and key meetings that help new employees learn, and eventually perform, during the first 90 days.